ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 Frequently Asked Questions

-GPA Adjustment allows for students to select a maximum of six courses with grades C- and lower to be removed from the calculation of their GPA and overall credit hours.
-Course Repeat also allows for courses taken to be excluded the student’s GPA; however, in contrast to the GPA Adjustment Policy, students must take the same course again (i.e., repeat), and have only the highest grade earned in the attempts be applied to the GPA.
-You should consult with your academic advisor regarding both policies to help them determine which one applies best to your circumstances. - How will using GPA Adjustment affect my financial aid?
+GPA Adjustment allows you to select a specified number of courses — six if you are an undergraduate student and three if you are a graduate student — with grades C- and lower to be removed from the calculation of your GPA and overall credit hours.
+Course Repeat also allows courses to be excluded from your GPA; however, in contrast to the GPA Adjustment Policy, you must take the same course again (i.e., repeat), and have only the highest grade earned in the attempts applied to your GPA.
+You should consult with your academic advisor or program coordinator regarding both policies to help determine which one applies best to your circumstances. - How will using GPA Adjustment affect my financial aid?

 Additional FAQ: GPA Adjustment